-Editing Shakespeare’s Henry VI
+Editing Shakespeare’s Henry VI into one play

 How do you slim three plays down to one?
 We went through a variety of configurations when trying to work out how best to put Shakespeare’s three Henry VI plays on in a version that was possible to perform in one sitting and still told a rich and exciting story.

 The three Henry VI plays are among Shakespeare’s most rarely performed, partly because they are almost never done alone.
 Productions are either all three plays, or adaptations like ours that condense them into one or two.
 Relatively recent projects like John Barton’s The Wars of the Roses and Propeller’s Rose Rage are two examples of this style, each guided by their own aesthetics.
 Another common trend is adaptations, like Jeanie O’Hare’s Queen Margaret and Elizabeth Shafer and Philippa Kelly’s Margaret of Anjou, which make Henry’s wife Margaret, the only character to survive all three plays and in Richard III, the centre of the story.

 We wanted to find our own version, guided by our own interests and ideas… and our first major decision was not to include Henry VI, Part 1.
 The most famous plots in Part 1 concern the English struggles to hold France, especially after the rise of an unexpectedly powerful French ally: a peasant girl named Joan, who claims to have been sent by God to vanquish the English.
 Shakespeare’s Joan is an unexpected take on the legendary warrior, depicting her from a resolutely English perspective as a temptress and a witch.
 The play also sets up some of the conflicts to come in later plays, including a scene of plucking red and white roses (the emblems of the rival houses of Lancaster and York), and another where the future Duke of York learns about his family’s claim to the throne.
 All exciting and essential stuff… sort of.